 Creating an overview of your company’s CO2 emissions through this structure provides an insight into your firm’s weaknesses and strengths in terms of a carbon footprint.
 It also allows you to identify simple fixes.
 This ensures your ability to focus your business and initiate climate-supportive efforts in the most efficient way.

-Read the full guide here.
-It includes the steps: ‘CO2 reductions on all fronts’, ‘The challenge that all companies face’, ‘CO2 compensation – what are the options?’ as well as ‘Focus areas for when your company wants to CO2-compensate’.
+The guide includes the steps: ‘CO2 reductions on all fronts’, ‘The challenge that all companies face’, ‘CO2 compensation – what are the options?’ as well as ‘Focus areas for when your company wants to CO2-compensate’.

 NIRAS is a leading consultant within CO2-accounting.
 Every year we help companies, municipalities, regions, and other entities with their climate accounts.
 We have, for instance, advised Copenhagen Airport and COOP Denmark on climate compensation and CO2-offsetting.
 In addition, we have developed a CO2 calculator for the Danish Business Authority.